siot-hackathon/siot-hackathon.github.io/preparation.md

  *  Available in [GitHub](https://github.com/laurencelundblade/t_cose).

 ### ctoken
  *  Implementation of CWT, EAT and PSA Initial Attestation
      *  Doesn't support all the claims defined by EAT and CWT yet.
  *  Small code size, minimal dependency, just on QCBOR and t_cose and PSA Crypto or OpenSSL
  *  This is a rework of attestation code in PSA / TF-M to make it more general, support CWT and such
  *  Interface may change; documentation is partial.
  *  Tested as part of PSA / TF-M, but testing of this version is incomplete
  *  Available in [GitHub](https://github.com/laurencelundblade/ctoken).
 Be sure to look at the example.

-### PSA
+### Platform Security Architecture (PSA)

-We have put together a couple of projects.
-Please, read through and see which works for you:
+The Platform Security Architecture (PSA), among other things, defines an attestation API, which uses EAT described above.
+We have put together a couple of example projects.
+Please read through and see which works for you:

  * [Attested sensor readings](https://hackmd.io/7d9Ym-w-ScqC0oQp9ji4lQ?view#Attested-sensor-readings)